Iowa EV Charger Rebates: MidAmerican’s $500 + Iowa’s 60% Wind Grid

 Alliant Energy Iowa

-Alliant Energy serves eastern and northern Iowa including Cedar Rapids, Waterloo, Dubuque, and Iowa City.
-Their $200 EV charger rebate covers Level 2 charger purchase for residential customers.
-While smaller than MidAmerican's program, it's still valuable when stacked with the federal credit.
+Alliant Energy Iowa serves roughly 500,000 customers across eastern and northern Iowa — Cedar Rapids, Waterloo, Cedar Falls (city overlap with municipal), Dubuque, Iowa City, Mason City, Decorah, and many smaller communities.
+The $200 EV charger rebate covers qualifying Level 2 EVSE for residential customers.
+Smaller than MidAmerican’s $500 but still meaningful when stacked with the federal 30C credit.

 Rural Electric Cooperatives